-The MOG snow grain size error is approximately ±50 μmeters, as estimated for the MOA by comparing in situ spectra of varying snow grain sizes with near-simultaneous MODIS images processed in the same manner.
+The MOG snow grain size error is approximately $\pm 50~\mu m$, as estimated for the MOA by comparing in situ spectra of varying snow grain sizes with near-simultaneous MODIS images processed in the same manner.
 However, snow grain size varies greatly over the period of image acquisition.
 As such, large ranges of snow grain sizes were averaged together in certain areas.
-Additional details are provided in the Error Sources section in the Error Sources section in the MOA2004 documentation.
+Additional details are provided in the 3.3.8 section in the MOA2004 documentation.